Esri/building-viewer/README.md

 # Building Viewer

+> ⚠️ **Warning**
+> This application do not currently reflect the latest version of the [ArcGIS Maps SDK for JavaScript](https://developers.arcgis.com/javascript/latest/) and the current [programming patterns](https://developers.arcgis.com/javascript/latest/programming-patterns/).
+> See the [Transition plan: widgets to components](https://developers.arcgis.com/javascript/latest/components-transition-plan/) guide for more information.

 This demonstrates the use of [ArcGIS API 4 for JavaScript](https://developers.arcgis.com/javascript/) and [Building Scene Layers](https://developers.arcgis.com/javascript/latest/api-reference/) in a compelling website.

 The application presents the [Turanga library](https://my.christchurchcitylibraries.com/turanga/) in 3D.
 The visitor can explore the library by navigating around, and then inside, floor by floor, to discover this amazing building.